berops/culture/Golang.md

 # Intefaces

 Go supports implicit interfaces.
-I.e. anything that looks like it implements an interface is assumed to implement it.
+I.e. anything that looks like it implements an interface is assumed to implement it (think Scala 2.X implicits).

 **Empty interface**
 An empty interface type simply states that the variable can store any value whose type implements zero or more methods.
 This just happens to match every type in Go.